Osmorhiza berteroi: Use for food and medicine

 Osmorhiza berteroi was used as a source of food by several groups of Native Americans in all parts of its native range.
-These included the Selknam people in what is now Chile, and tribes of the Great Plains, such as the Cheyenne and Blackfoot.
+These included the Selkʼnam people in what is now Chile, and tribes of the Great Plains, such as the Cheyenne and Blackfoot.
 The root was eaten, and also used as a medicinal treatment for coughs and colds.

 Conservation

 It is not threatened in most parts of its range.
 However some disjunct populations in eastern North America are isolated, and the typical habitat is fragmented and prone to destruction.

 Garden plant

 It can be used as ground cover in shady places.
 Hardy in USDA zones 5–9.